What to Expect from Your Stay

 Things you DON'T need to bring:

-Things that you will need or could be useful to bring:
+Things that you will need to bring

 - Towels, soap, shampoo, tea towels, washing up liquid, sponges, cloths, cleaning products, etc.